FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Abstract

 \section{Abstract}

-Constraint satisfaction problems (CSPs) are fundamental in mathematics, physics, and theoretical computer science.
-While conflict-driven clause learning Boolean Satisfiability (SAT) solvers have achieved remarkable success and become the mainstream approach for Boolean satisfiability, recent advances show that modern continuous local search (CLS) solvers can achieve highly competitive results on certain classes of SAT problems.
-Motivated by these advances, we extend the CLS framework from Boolean SAT to general CSP with finite-domain variables and expressive constraints.
-We present FourierCSP, a continuous optimization framework that generalizes the Walsh-Fourier transform to CSP, allowing for transforming versatile constraints to compact multilinear polynomials, thereby avoiding the need for auxiliary variables and memory-intensive encodings.
-Our approach leverages efficient evaluation and differentiation of the objective via circuit-output probability and employs a projected gradient optimization method with theoretical guarantees.
-Empirical results on benchmark suites demonstrate that FourierCSP is scalable and competitive, significantly broadening the class of problems that can be efficiently solved by CLS techniques.
+The Constraint-Satisfaction Problem (CSP) is fundamental in mathematics, physics, and theoretical computer science.
+Continuous Local Search (CLS) solvers, as recent advancements, can achieve highly competitive results on certain classes of Boolean Satisfiability (SAT) problems.
+Motivated by these advances, we extend the {CLS} framework from Boolean SAT to general {CSP} with finite-domain variables and expressive constraint formulations.
+We present \textsc{FourierCSP}, a continuous optimization framework that generalizes the Walsh-Fourier transform to {CSP}, allowing for transforming versatile constraints to compact multilinear polynomials, thereby avoiding the need for auxiliary variables and memory-intensive encodings.
+We employ projected subgradient and mirror descent algorithms with provable convergence guarantees, and further combine them to accelerate gradient-based optimization.
+Empirical results on benchmark suites demonstrate that \textsc{FourierCSP} is scalable and competitive, significantly broadening the class of problems that can be efficiently solved by differentiable {CLS} techniques and paving the way toward end-to-end neurosymbolic integration.